qndn3tp/WhatsIn/README.md

 # Testing API for FE

 ## Run web server
-Suppose you are at the be directory, run server with
+Assuming you are currently in the "be" directory, proceed to start the server by running:
 ```sh
 cargo run
 ```